howonlee/mertonon/docs/roadmap.md

 - True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property
 - Overall views / executive summary views / full grad views
 - Faster forward pass so you dont have to kick off every time
+- Install scheduler bit
+- Crontab for adjustments
 - Get the video done
 - Plugin system (both for CE and EE stuff).
 No third-party usage or docs intended yet
-- Install scheduler bit
-- Crontab for adjustments
+- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
 - Theory of value writeup - mark 1
 - Theory of inequality writeup - mark 1.
 I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really